 6. Go back to the first balloon and dip again 4 times, in the same way.
 Once the dripping has stopped, place it again on the parchment paper to cool and harden, while you dip the other balloons.

 9. Holding the luminary over the sink, gently cut the knot from the balloon.
 The water, which is under pressure from the wax, will spurt so don’t hold the balloon where spurting water will cause damage.
-The balloon will expel the water and shrivel away from the wax, so that you an remove it easily.
+The balloon will expel the water and shrivel away from the wax so that you can remove it easily.

 10. Trim the top of the luminary with scissors to create a smooth, even wax edge.
 You can remelt excess wax for further candle making adventures.

 11. Add a tea light to the luminary.
 Before lighting prop up the wick so that it burns upright rather than to the side.